 - Drug overdoses or refusal to take drugs

 - Rope marks on wrists indicative of restraint

 Physical abuse is never okay, and if your request to spend time with your loved one is ever denied by a health professional, you should suspect maltreatment.
 They may be attempting to conceal something.

 South Carolina has established a residents’ bill of rights for patients of nursing homes, which protects those in long term care.
 Nursing home administrators and staff should be completely conscious of the obligation they have to take care of your loved one.
 Specifically, the bill of rights requires that long term care facilities:

 - Supply sufficient quality of life for residents.

 - Let advocates and their residents to participate in administration.

 - Afford authority and adequate accessibility to nursing home applications.

 Nursing home caretakers have a duty to treat aged residents with comprehension and attention.
 That means no damage, no shaking, no squeezing or pinching, and no unneeded physical restraint.

 It’s time to take actions and prevent additional damage if you believe that your loved one may be suffering from physical mistreatment while in the care of a long term care facility.
-Please contact the Michael Jeffcoat Firm today at 803-310-6258 to schedule your free consultation with one of our South Carolina physical abuse lawyers.
+Please contact the Michael Jeffcoat Firm today to schedule your free consultation with one of our South Carolina physical abuse lawyers.